Daniele-Cereghetti/TelechatCli/README.md

 ```
 sudo addgroup telechat
 ```
-Move the entire repository in root:
+Clone the repho and move it in root:
 ```
 sudo mv TelechatCli /
 ```